“If it doesn’t work in practice, then it’s not good theory”Julian Edge

 Or at least that’s what one of my doctoral supervisors used to say.
 The tension between theory and practice is, I think, one of the most common complaints I come across in teacher discourse (pay being by far the commonest).
-I have repeatedly made the point that such a conceptualization is unhelpful: i.e., that it may be more productive to view theory and practice as complementary to each other and that theory is best seen as a refined abstraction of what happens in the classroom.
+I have repeatedly made the point that such thinking is unhelpful, and that that it may be more productive to view theory and practice as complementary to each other.
+In this perspective, theory is best seen as a refined abstraction of what happens in the classroom.

 In this article, I argued for inverting the perceived relation between theory and practice: rather than apply whatever (capital T) Theory is passed on top-down from the Ivory Tower to the classrooms, it may be more fruitful – I suggested – for teachers to be empowered to generate their own, locally relevant, (small-t) theories.
 It is not exactly a paradigm-shattering suggestion: similar points have been made, more compellingly and with more eloquence, by Adrian Holliday, Braj Kumaravadivelu and Julian Edge.
 However, it is something I feel strongly about, especially with regard to (foreign language) education in Greece.

 What I want to do in this post, however, is approach this topic from a different tack, and argue against what I think might be some serious misconceptions about the ‘practice first’ argument.

 In a recent discussion, a teacher asked for advice on a problem he was having: Apparently, his Director of Studies or Department Head insisted that students not be assigned vocabulary homework in preparation for the next class session.
 The teacher disagreed with this recommendation, and claimed that: